 Her associated choreographies to "Jeep Jockey Jump" and "Shout and Feel It"* have entered into the staples of swing dancer routines throughout the world along with the historic Shim Sham, Lindy Chorus, and California Routine.

 Rusty owns and operates On Tap! through which she promotes dance productions, offers special dance workshops, presents historical programs, and markets dance supplies.
-Rusty is the creator and producer of the "Tapping With The Masters" instructional tap dance DVD series, including "Leonard Reed's Shim Sham Shimmy" and "Eddie Brown's B.S.
+Rusty is the creator and producer of the "Tapping With The Masters" instructional tap dance DVD series, which includes "Leonard Reed's Shim Sham Shimmy" and "Eddie Brown's B.S.
 Chorus."
 She is also the producer of a line of instructional swing dance Lindy Hop DVDs, including "Lindy Hop Levels 1, 2, & 3", "The Track Series" (with Ron Campbell), and "Legends of Swing Jean Veloz & Ray Phelps."
 You may find information on her products at ON TAP.

 "Steppin' Out -- Dancers Breaking Down The Color Line" is an educational program Rusty created in 2007.
 This dynamic program brings to life the important force for change that dancers from the 1910's-1940's brought about in breaking down the color barrier in the United States.
 The program features exciting historic dance clips, live dance performances of Tap Dance & Lindy Hop, and student participation.
 If you know of a school that might be interested in booking this program, or would like to learn more about it yoursef, click HERE.